zahnster/mdx-react-pack/README.md

-# Pack and Dist MDX
+# Pack and dist MDX

 This is a spike on packing MDX files and their associated React components, in a way which can be distributed and imported into other projects, specifically Next.js sites.